Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ```

 Here we are using the mask `y > 0` to select the corresponding values from
-both the `x` *and* `y` arrays.
-Since the same mask is used on both arrays, the
+*both* the `x` and the `y` arrays.
+Since the same mask is used on both arrays,
-values corresponding to this mask in both arrays will be selected.
-With `x[y >
+the values corresponding to this mask in both arrays will be selected.
+With
-0]`, even though the mask itself is not strictly created *from* `x`, it still
+`x[y > 0]`, even though the mask itself is not strictly created *from* `x`, it
-makes sense as a mask for the array `x`.
-In this case, this mask selects a
+still makes sense as a mask for the array `x`.
+In this case, this mask selects
-nontrivial subset of `x`.
+a nontrivial subset of `x`.

 Using a boolean array mask created from a different array is very common.
 For
 example, in [scikit-image](https://scikit-image.org/) an image is represented
 as an array of pixel values.
 Masks can be used to select subset of the image,
-and may be constructed based on the pixel values (e.g., all red pixels), or
+and may be constructed based on the pixel values (e.g., all red pixels), which
-based on a geometric shape independent of the pixel values (e.g., a
+would depend on the array.
+Or they could be based on a geometric shape
+independent of the pixel values (e.g., a
 [circle](https://scikit-image.org/docs/stable/auto_examples/numpy_operations/plot_camera_numpy.html)).
+In this case, the mask would not depend on the image array values.
+As another
-In machine learning, if `group` is an array with group numbers and `X` is an
+example, in machine learning, if `group` is an array with group numbers and
-array of features with repeated measurements per group, one can select the
+`X` is an array of features with repeated measurements per group, one can
-features for a single group to do cross-validation like `X[group ==
+select the features for a single group to do cross-validation like `X[group ==
 0]`.

 Now for the detailed semantics of boolean array indices: